corpusops/corpusops.bootstrap/hacking/vagrant/README.md

 vagrant plugins update
 ```

+## vagrant_config.yml
+- This file created in your top repository can override any default setting.
+- Thje vagrantfile is really dynamic, and most of the behavior won't need a modification in it, but just a knob in the ``vagrant_config.yml`` file.

-## CLUSTER_NUM is the only variable you need to setup on multiple corpusops setups
+### CLUSTER_NUM is the mostly the only variable you need to setup on multiple corpusops setups
 - default is 1
 - This control various settings and should be unique per VM & HOST as
-  it controls the private IP network
+  it controls the private network subnet (192.168.XXX).
 - When you want to configure change it, ``$EDITOR vagrant_config.yml``
 ```yaml
 ---